Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Power Transformer Winding Hot-Spot Monitoring

 The single largest application of fluorescence fiber optic na mga sensor ng temperatura globally is monitoring the winding hot-spot temperature of power transformers.
-The transformer winding operates at voltages ranging from a few kilovolts to 1,100 KV (in ultra-high-voltage transmission), creating an environment where no metallic sensor cable can safely bridge the voltage differential between the winding surface and the grounded instrument.
-Sabay -sabay, the transformer core produces intense alternating magnetic fields that would corrupt any electrical measurement signal.
+The transformer winding operates at voltages ranging from a few kilovolts to 1,100 kV (in ultra-high-voltage transmission), creating an environment where no metallic sensor cable can safely bridge the voltage differential between the winding surface and the grounded instrument.
+Sabay-sabay, the transformer core produces intense alternating magnetic fields that would corrupt any electrical measurement signal.
 The winding is immersed in mineral oil or synthetic ester fluid inside a sealed steel tank, making access for maintenance or recalibration impossible without de-energizing and opening the transformer.

 Fluorescence fiber optic probes are installed directly on the winding surface during transformer manufacturing.
 The optical fiber exits the tank through a fiber-optic penetrator (feedthrough) and connects to an interrogator mounted on the transformer’s control cabinet.
 The all-dielectric fiber provides inherent high-voltage isolation to full winding voltage, the decay-time measurement is completely unaffected by the transformer’s electromagnetic environment, and the self-referencing calibration stability eliminates any need for recalibration over the transformer’s 25–40 year operational life.

 Accurate winding hot-spot temperature data enables utilities and asset managers to implement dynamic transformer rating (DTR) — loading the transformer based on actual thermal state rather than conservative nameplate ratings — unlocking 10–30% additional capacity without reducing equipment life.
 It also enables predictive thermal aging calculation, optimized cooling system control, pamamahala ng labis na karga, and early detection of internal thermal faults.
 International standards IEC 60076-2 and IEEE C57.91 reference fiber optic sensing as the preferred method for direct winding hot-spot measurement.
-Major transformer manufacturers including Siemens Energy, Hitachi Energy, Ge Vernova, TBEA, Baoding Tianwei, and many others routinely specify fluorescence fiber optic temperature sensors as standard or optional equipment in medium and large power transformers.
+Major transformer manufacturers including Siemens Energy, Hitachi Energy, GE Vernova, TBEA, Baoding Tianwei, and many others routinely specify fluorescence fiber optic temperature sensors as standard or optional equipment in medium and large power transformers.

 High-Voltage Switchgear and Busbar Monitoring